Bit of dancing on tightrope: Tharoor on India's stand on Ukraine-Russia conflict | Law-Order

 On India's stand on the conflict, Tharoor said, ''In our subsequent statements while we have continued to abstain at UN, we have been a little more vocal on reiterating the principles and our diplomacy has taken into account the multifarious interests we have to look after''.

-While with Russia, India has the ''dependency'' on military relationship, with the West, we have a ''warning relationship'' and ''we can't antagonise them''.
+While with Russia, India has the ''dependency'' on military relationship, with the West, we have a ''warming relationship'' and ''we can't antagonise them''.

 ''We are a member of Quad and we don't want US to take its eyes off the Indo-Pacific and focus purely on Europe.
 And then with Ukraine itself, we had to pull out 23,000 Indian citizens, mainly students, in the first few weeks,'' the Lok Sabha MP said.